earthly/earthly/README.md

 ### 📦 Modern import system

-🌍 Earthly has a modern import system, which can be used to reference and build targets from other repositories.
+🌍 Earthly can be used to reference and build targets from other directories or even other repositories.
 For example, if we wanted to build [an example target from the `github.com/earthly/earthly` repository](./examples/go/Earthfile#L17-L20), we could issue

 ```bash
 # Try it yourself!
 No need to clone.